All Products

 Features

-By default, the HPA supports only auto scaling based on the CPU and memory usage.
+By default, HPA supports only auto scaling based on the CPU and memory usage.
 This cannot meet the O&M requirements.
-Prometheus is a fully managed monitoring service that is interfaced with the open source Prometheus ecosystem.
-Prometheus monitors various components and provides multiple ready-to-use dashboards.
+Managed Service for Prometheus is a fully managed monitoring service that is interfaced with the open-source Prometheus ecosystem.
+Managed Service for Prometheus monitors various components and provides multiple ready-to-use dashboards.
 To enable horizontal pod auto scaling based on Prometheus metrics, perform the following steps:

-1. Use Prometheus in the ACK cluster to expose the metrics.
+1. Use Managed Service for Prometheus in the ACK cluster to expose the metrics.

 2. Use alibaba-cloud-metrics-adapter to convert Prometheus metrics to Kubernetes metrics supported by the HPA.
 For more information, see Autoscaling on metrics not related to Kubernetes objects.